 How Is Support Different From Firmness in Our Reviews?

 Firmness describes how hard or soft a mattress feels at the surface.
-Support describes how well the mattress holds your body in healthy alignment over time.
+Support describes how well it keeps your body in alignment over time.

-A mattress can feel soft yet still support well if it uses strong underlying layers and correct zoning.
-A mattress can feel firm and still support poorly if it pushes certain areas up and lets others sink too far.
+A mattress can feel soft and still support well if the deeper layers stay stable.
+It can also feel firm and still support poorly if it pushes some areas up and lets others sag.

 We score firmness separately and then evaluate support using the methods described above.